 Exercises that involve moving your joints through their range of movement will also help maintain the flexibility that’s often lost as a result of OA.

 Strengthening the muscles around your joints is also important.
-The h3er they are, the more weight they can take.
-This will help support and protect your joints.
+The stronger they are, the more they can support and protect your joints.

 Exercise has many other health benefits.
 It can: